SMC-LAB/weve/README.md

 ## Application structure

-Weve is divided into two parts: static pages and the application itself.
+`weve` is divided into two parts: static pages and the application itself.
 The static pages live under the `_attachments` folder.
 The default flow is as follows: